 Our video streaming technology supports the following protocols:

 Video streaming protocols are vital for the distribution of video content.
 As we can see, each one has its features and characteristics to serve a different purpose with benefits such as reduced latency or excellent compression rates.
 It would help if you chose an appropriate protocol based on your specific needs and use cases.
 While some are open-source, others are proprietary and require a license.
-Due to its speed and reliability, the market is moving towards MPEG-TS, but you should not disregard other protocols like HLS or WEBRTC.
-In the end, it all comes down to what works best for you.
+Due to its speed and reliability, the market is moving towards MPEG-TS, but you should not disregard other protocols like HLS or WebRTC.
+Ultimately, it all comes down to what works best for you.

 We hope you have found this guide helpful in understanding video streaming protocols and their functions.
 Stay tuned for more posts on related topics!